 “The house was in a most dilapidated and filthy condition, never having been cleaned since his mother’s death.
 The charred fragments of the dress which she was wearing when burned were to be seen upon the floor of a lower room.
 The paper was torn from the walls in every room, and in many parts the plaster had fallen.
 The ceiling of the attic was broken, the tiles being exposed, and at one end a portion of the roof had fallen in.”

 The house being filthy and in a dilapidated state seemed to add to the mystery.
 When police searched the premises, they found deeds to some property and located envelopes and packages stuffed with mildewed money and tarnished coins, apparently the cash having been there for years.
 In total, police found upwards of £100, and, as Whitehead had no job for years, police were stumped as to where he obtained all the money.

-Another unusual death was discovered in the spring of 1865.
+Another unusual death in the Victorian Era was discovered in the spring of 1865.
 This time a policeman in Somers Town made a gruesome discovery at a house in Charlton Street that had been shut up for some time.
 The policeman gained entrance and thereupon found the dead body of a woman lying on a bed.